Fantastic Beasts: Production

 In June 2015 Eddie Redmayne was cast in the lead role of Newt Scamander, the Wizarding World's preeminent magizoologist.
 Other cast members include: Katherine Waterston as Tina Goldstein, Alison Sudol as Queenie Goldstein, Dan Fogler as Jacob Kowalski, Ezra Miller as Credence Barebone, Samantha Morton as Mary Lou, Jenn Murray as Chastity Barebone, Faith Wood-Blagrove as Modesty Barebone, and Colin Farrell as Percival Graves / Gellert Grindelwald.
-Principal photography began on 17 August 2015, at Warner Bros.
+Principal photography began in August 2015, at Warner Bros.
 Studios, Leavesden.
 After two months, the production moved to St George's Hall in Liverpool, which was transformed into 1920s New York City.
 Fantastic Beasts and Where to Find Them was released worldwide on 18 November 2016.

 The second film was announced in March 2014.
 In October 2016, it was revealed that Yates and Rowling would return as director, and screenwriter and co-producer, and Redmayne would be returning to play the lead role of Newt Scamander in all the series' films.
 In November 2016, it was confirmed that Johnny Depp would have a starring role in the sequel, reprising his cameo role as Gellert Grindelwald from the first instalment, replacing Farrell.
 Later that same month, it was also announced that Albus Dumbledore would be appearing in future instalments, albeit with a younger actor for the prequel film series, intended to eventually replace Redmayne's Scamander as protagonist of the series.
 In April 2017, it was confirmed that Jude Law had been cast as Dumbledore with the film being short and set in New York City, Britain, and Paris.
 Principal photography began on 3 July 2017, at Warner Bros.
 Studios, Leavesden, and wrapped on 20 December 2017, with Fantastic Beasts: The Crimes of Grindelwald releasing on 16 November 2018.